-Through the sound branding process, the following behavioral patterns can be retrieved from the target groups: attention, activation, emotionalization, differentiation, orientation, positioning, trust, recognition and consistency.
+Through the sound branding process, the following behavioral patterns can be retrieved from the target groups: attention, activation, differentiation, emotionalization, orientation, positioning, trust and recognition.

 Sound completes the corporate identity of companies that for a long time only appeared visually.
 The successful positioning of sound in the foreground or background of entrepreneurial measures are important distinguishing criteria for the brand.
 In practice, these are the key elements of sound branding, such as the sound logo, leitmotifs or corporate voice.

 Sound branding is part of the communication and helps to stand out from the crowd.